|New Castle Range, DE|

 Besides his own comings and goings, Keeper Jarrell also made notes on river traffic and shipwrecks near his station as exemplified by the following entries in the station logbook.

-After the New Castle Rear Range Lighthouse had been replaced by an automated beacon atop a 110-foot, skeleton tower, the combination tower and dwelling was declared excess and sold to the public.
+After New Castle Rear Range Lighthouse was replaced by an automated beacon atop a 110-foot, skeleton tower, the combination tower and dwelling was declared excess and sold to the public.
 The new owner of the lighthouse turned the handsome structure into a rental property.
 Sometime later, the lighthouse also served as a meeting hall.
 Following years of neglect and a fire that reportedly damaged the building’s roof, the lighthouse was condemned.
-The owner hired the Goodwill Fire Company of New Castle to burn the structure to the ground in November of 1982.
+The owner hired the Goodwill Fire Company of New Castle to burn the structure to the ground in November 1982.

 Located off Grantham Lane, which intersects Highway 9 in New Castle.
 The towers are owned by the Coast Guard but surrounded by private property.
 Grounds/dwelling/tower closed.